Janna-Khalid/Data-Modelling-for-Seven-Sages-Brewing-Company/README.md

 - **Customer Records**: Exported by IT with updated customer details.
 - **Metrics Documentation**: Sales, costs, and servings data maintained by the CFO.

-All raw files are stored under the `/source files` directory.

 ---